CsBigDataHub/working-with-vim/pages/registers.md

 To paste an item from a register you use `"{reg}p`.
 For example, to paste an item from register `0`, you use: `"0p`

-<span class="tip">💡</span> Use `"0p` for paste copied content that accidentally got replaced because of a delete action after your copy.
-Deleting text automatically goes into `""` register, replacing any copied text you had there.
-The original copied text is stil there in register `0` so use `"0p` to paste.
+<span class="tip">💡</span> Use `"0p` for paste copied content that accidentally got replaced because of a delete after a copy.
+Deleted text automatically goes to `""` register.
+This replaces any copied text there.
+The original copied text is register `0` so use `"0p` to paste.

 ## Named Registers